pekam/finnish-tax-report-util/README.md

 ## Limitations

-- Currently expects the USD as the currency used to buy/sell stocks
+- Currently expects USD as the currency used to buy/sell stocks
 - Doesn't handle a situation where a single transaction acts as both an exit and an entry
   - For example: You have 1 stock of Apple, and you sell 2.
 This exits the